dasch-swiss/dsp-ui-lib/docs/contribution/contribution.md

 ## Publish a New Version of the Library to NPM

-Please follow the general DSP documentation about [release process](https://docs.dasch.swiss/developers/dsp/contribution/#prepare-release).
+Please follow the general DSP documentation about the release process: [prepare](https://docs.dasch.swiss/developers/dsp/contribution/#prepare-release) and [publish](https://docs.dasch.swiss/developers/dsp/contribution/#create-release).

 Before publishing: